DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

        }
    }

-Or whole installation / page:
+Or the whole installation / page:

 .. code-block:: typoscript